aleksati/standstill-station/README.md

 # How to Run

-1. Plug the headphone ethernet cable to the adapter and the adapter and mini-jack (3.5mm) to the computer.
-The adapter might need a driver.
+1. Plug the headphone ethernet cable into the adapter, and the adapter and mini-jack (3.5mm) into the computer.
+(The adapter might need a driver.)
 2. Select Headphones as the speaker source in Windows audio settings.
 3. Run the bridge application (```./Bridgehead.exe```) and ensure that the “Quaternion (composite)” profile is selected under settings.
-This ensures that the data is sent from the app over OSC port 8000.
+This ensures that the gyro data is sent from the brighead app to the Python script over OSC (port 8000).
-5. Make sure the SQL server is running.
+5. Make sure the SQL server is running in the background.
 6. Open the Terminal and run:

 ```